Mobirise Website Builder

 I felt more alive than I'd felt in months as I followed the two Harleys up the road.
 I sensed the bike felt good too as I tweaked the throttle.
 It was wrong.
 I knew I shouldn't feel pleasure.
 But the thought of action was like an aphrodisiac to me.

-The Seventh Vial
+Sample: The Seventh Vial

 I was half pissed when I talked Reef into taking me to Palm Island.